ekehoe32/SAP/README.md

 * CUDA compatible GPU

+## Installation
+Simply clone the repository and then activate the environment in julia by calling

+    cd("/path/to/SAP/");
+    Pkg.activate(".");

 ## Example
 Users can run the example script [SAP_example.jl](src/SAP_example.jl) located in the [src](src) directory to run SAP on a toy dataset.
 All figures and interative plots are contained in the [Figures](Figures) directory.